wzzanthony/CS236_Project/readme.md

 Step2 is like one feature selectiing process.
 As the Dataset information shows, lots of information can be ignoreds so I just select the columns I need, They are STN---(which is matched with USAF), YEARMODA(which represents the time, but we only need the month information), PRCP(which is the precipitation)

 For the PRCP, to calculate its value, I use one hashmap to map its last number to the multiplier.
 For example, if it is 'A', the multiplier should be 4.
 If it is 'C', it should be 1.5.
+If it is end with ‘9’, ignore it.

 Because we don't care about the years, so I store all useful infromation of these four .txt file into one middle_result.csv file